pedrocunha/groovy_oneliner/README.md

 # GroovyOneliner

-This gem allows you to convert a groovy script file to a single line script.
+This gem allows you to convert any groovy script file to a single line script.
+It is recommended (and also in order for this gem to work) that all lines must be terminated with `;`.

-Currently it is being used in a production environment to convert sane commented and formatted scripts to oneline scripts which will be injected in ElasticSearch queries.
+Currently it is being used in a production environment to convert sane commented and formatted groovy scripts to oneline scripts which will be injected in ElasticSearch queries.

+This gem won't do for you:
+- Check if there is any syntax errors
+- Check if you hate semi-colons

 Some file examples and the corresponding output when using this gem